souravtecken/sort_15/README.md

 # sort_15
-A python implementation of the popular grid sorting game.
+A python implementation of the popular grid sorting game (Sort 15).

 To run:
 1. Install tkinter: (For Linux only)